 Duplicate elements in the array are ignored by the functions, and if any element in the array is not valid, a BadMatch error results.
 A resource ID references the client that created that resource.
-The client set may be one of the following constants: XRecordCurrentClients, XRecordFutureClients, Or XRecordAllClients.
+The client set may be one of the following constants: XRecordCurrentClients, XRecordFutureClients, or XRecordAllClients.

 If the element in the array identifies a particular client, protocol specified by the ranges argument will be recorded by the server.
 The recorded protocol data will not be returned to the recording client until the record context has been enabled.
-This is described in Data Transfer
+This is described in the section called "Data Transfer"

-If the element is XRecordCurrentClients, the protocol ranges specified by the ranges argument, except for device_events, are associated with each current client connection.
+If the element is XRecordCurrentClients, the protocol ranges specified by the ranges argument, except for device\events, are associated with each current client connection.
 If the element is XRecordFutureClients, the protocol ranges specified by the ranges argument are associated with each new client connection.
-If the element is XRecordAllClients, the protocol ranges specified by the ranges argument are associated with each new client connection.
 If the element is XRecordAllClients, the protocol ranges specified by the ranges argument are associated with each current client connection and with each new client connection.
 When the context is enabled, the data connection is unregistered if it was registered.
 If the context is enabled, XRecordCurrentClients and XRecordAllClients silently exclude the recording data connection.
 It is an error to explicitly register the data connection.